-- From 2016 to 2018, more than 217,000 cases of malaria were confirmed by testing and then treated using artemisinin-based combination therapy, as recommended by the World Health Organization.
+- From 2011 to 2020, more than 535,000 cases of malaria were confirmed by testing and then treated using artemisinin-based combination therapy, as recommended by the World Health Organization.

 Our Work in Chad

 Malaria is the leading cause of morbidity and mortality in Chad and Cameroon, and is particularly dangerous for children and pregnant women.
-With support from ExxonMobil, Jhpiego is strengthening the capacity of the Chadian and Cameroonian Ministries of Health, the National Malaria Control Programs, health care providers and community health volunteers to provide high-quality malaria prevention and treatment for nearly 1,180,000 people living in 10 malaria-endemic districts along ExxonMobil’s 1,070-kilometer pipeline.
-The nine districts are Doba, Bodo, Béboto, Bébédjia, Goré, Bessao, Laramanaye, Donia, Kara (in Chad), and Kribi (in Cameroon).
+With support from ExxonMobil, Jhpiego is strengthening the capacity of the Chadian and Cameroonian Ministries of Health, the National Malaria Control Programs, health care providers and community health volunteers to provide high-quality malaria prevention and treatment for nearly 1,180,000 people living in 11 malaria-endemic districts along ExxonMobil’s 1,070-kilometer pipeline.
+The 11 districts are Doba, Bodo, Béboto, Bébédjia, Goré, Bessao, Baibokoum, Laramanaye, Donia, Kara (in Chad), and Kribi (in Cameroon).
 In addition to leading the development of national-level malaria guidelines, training manuals and reference materials, Jhpiego has trained health care providers, supervisors and community health volunteers to provide health services and/or health messages.
 These interventions have resulted in provision of lifesaving treatment to people with confirmed cases of malaria and improved coverage for intermittent preventive treatment of malaria among pregnant women.